JGIBristol/robust-open-analysis-r/setup.md

 ## Software and accounts

 Please sign up to the following **before the course**:
+1. We will be using [Zoom](https://zoom.us/download) for videoconferencing.
+Please download the client if you do not already have it downloaded
-1. [Open science framework](https://osf.io) - Web based service for sharing your work, providing time stamps for pre-registration, and is a preprint server.
+1. The [Open science framework](https://osf.io) is a web service for sharing your work, providing time stamps for pre-registration, and is a preprint server.
 Please create an account, or log in with your ORCid if you have one.
 1. [Github](https://github.com/) - GitHub is a web-hosting and collaboration service based on Git version control.
 1. Either **connect your GitHub account** to [RStudio.cloud](https://rstudio.cloud/) (recommended) OR follow the [local RStudio setup](#local-rstudio-setup) instructions.